Jitera-Product/BlockNote/packages/website/docs/docs/theming.md

 `Editor:` The editor itself, excluding menus & toolbars.

+`FileInput:` Component used for file inputs in the Image Toolbar.

+`Tabs:` Component used for tabs in the Image Toolbar.

+`TextInput:` Component used for text inputs in the Image Toolbar.

-`Toolbar:` Component used for the [Formatting Toolbar](/docs/formatting-toolbar) and Hyperlink Toolbar.
+`Toolbar:` Component used for the [Formatting Toolbar](/docs/formatting-toolbar), Hyperlink Toolbar, and [Image Toolbar](/docs/image-toolbar).

 `Tooltip:` Component for the tooltip that appears on hover, for Formatting Toolbar & Hyperlink Toolbar buttons.